Va. Democrats' Digs Deepen as Forums Continue

 Brian Moran immediately questioned the millions of dollars rival Terry McAuliffe made in his investment in failed telecommunications giant Global Crossing.

-McAuliffe defended his role in the company that went bankrupt in 2002, leaving 10,000 employees out of work and costing investors more than $50 billion when the company died.
-He said he was never an employee or board member.
+McAuliffe defended his role in the company that went bankrupt in 2002, leaving 10,000 employees out of work, saying he was never an employee or board member.

-The Democrats -- R. Creigh Deeds, McAuliffe and Moran -- used Tuesday's debate to try to alter the dynamics of the race with polls showing that many are still undecided six weeks before the June 9 primary.
+The Democrats -- R. Creigh Deeds, McAuliffe and Moran -- used the debate to try to alter the dynamics of the race, with polls showing that many are still undecided six weeks before the June 9 primary.

-The two-hour debate was held in a largely empty room at the Institute for Advanced Learning and Research, a high-technology research center in Danville.
-Former Danville Mayor Linwood Wright and Bob Gibson, executive director of the Sorensen Institute for Political Leadership, moderated the debate, which was not televised but was available online.
+The two-hour debate was held in a largely empty room at the Institute for Advanced Learning and Research in Danville.

-McAuliffe accused Moran of voting for a series of proposal in the House of Delegates that involved coal, oil drilling and payday lending, but then later opposing them.
+McAuliffe accused Moran of voting for a series of measures in the House of Delegates involving coal, oil drilling and payday lending, and then later saying he opposes them.

 "People are frustrated when politicians have records that don't match their rhetoric,'' McAuliffe said.
 "Do you think people have a right to be confused?"

-Moran said he opposed the proposals despite intense pressure.
+Moran said he opposed the measures despite intense pressure.
 "I have taken on those corporate interests time and time again,'' he said.

 Deeds questioned how McAuliffe could support the North American Free Trade Agreement when it has led to thousands of lost jobs in Virginia, particularly in economically distressed Southside.

 "How can you have any credibility on economic development and job creation?"
 Deeds asked.
-"How can you look hardworking Virginias . . . in the eye?"
+"How can you look hardworking Virginians . . . in the eye?"

-McAuliffe said he supported the concept of NAFTA, but that the trade agreement was poorly implemented.
+McAuliffe said that he supported the concept of NAFTA but that the trade agreement was implemented badly.